Great high school grades

 My parents and I thought that a high GPA at a great high school meant I was prepared to thrive amidst the demands and opportunities that awaited me at UCB.
 We were wrong.

-Today, this assumption has become even more risky: college has become harder (there are just as many Stanfords and Harvards, but many more students who want to get in), and high school has become easier (the increase in competition for selective colleges has fueled high school grade inflation).
-These colleges understand that a 4.0 could be hiding one of two alternative stories.
+Today, this assumption has become even more risky: college has become more competitive (there are just as many Stanfords and Harvards, but many more students who want to get in), and high school has become easier (the increase in competition for selective colleges has fueled high school grade inflation).
+These colleges understand that an applicants 4.0 could be hiding one of two alternative stories.

-It may ultimately tell a story about high school classes that do not actually prepare the student for college.
+It may ultimately tell a story about high school classes that did not actually prepare the student for college.
 To let that student in would be to set them up to fail.

-Or it may turn out to be a story about a student who has to work so hard in high school that they are only able to survive, not thrive.
-To accept that student would be to set them up to, yet again, survive in college rather than thrive.
+Or it may turn out to be a story about a student who has to work so hard in high school that they have only been able thus far to survive, not thrive.
+To accept that student would be to set them up to, yet again, merely survive in college rather than thrive.
 (This was my story.)

 In other words, there are skills required to flourish in higher education that are not required to earn great grades in high school.